tamariam/Quiz-Master/README.md

 ## **Validator Testing**

+- HTML
-- HTML-No errors were found when passing through the official ( W3C )validator.
+- No errors were found when passing through the official ( W3C )validator.

+- CSS

-- CSS-No errors were found when passing through the official (Jigsaw) validator.
+  - No errors were found when passing through the official (Jigsaw) validator.

+- Js

-- Js -No errors were found when passing through the official (Jshint) validator.
+  - No errors were found when passing through the official (Jshint) validator.

+- The following metrics were returned:
+- There are 23 functions in this file.
+- Function with the largest signature take 1 arguments, while the median is 0.
+- Largest function has 18 statements in it, while the median is 11.

+The most complex function has a cyclomatic complexity value of 4 while the median is 2.

 ### accessibility